 Free shuttle service in July and August

 The 4 parking lots have a total capacity of approximately 150 spaces and quickly reach maximum capacity in July and August.
 Merlet Park runs a free shuttle service in July and August to save you the 6 km climb and avoid the hassle of finding a parking space.
 Simply leave your car in the dedicated spaces at the Houches railway station and go the shuttle stop sign.
-Shuttle capacity: 8 persons
+Shuttle capacity: 22 persons – no reservation

-Connection is possible with trains arriving at –:07 and –:32 at Les Houches railway station
+Correspondance with trains arriving at Les Houches train station.

 From Annecy, Sallanches: follow the N205 direction Chamonix; take exit 27 ‘Les Houches Centre’ and follow the signs to Merlet Park.

 From Chamonix: follow the N205 direction Annecy, take exit 27 at Les Houches ‘Chef-lieu’ and follow the signs on the ‘route de Coupeau’.

 Parking lots P1 and P2 (35 spaces) are reserved for persons with reduced mobility, families with several small children, elderly and/or persons and disabled persons.
 (Attention, the site is not accessible to wheelchairs)

 Able-bodied visitors are encouraged to use parking lots P3 and P4 (80 spaces) and walk 1,000 m or 1,500 m to the entrance.